List of monarchs in Britain by length of reign

 Elizabeth II delivering a speech at the official opening of the Borders Railway, on the day she became the longest-reigning British monarch.

 The following is a list, ordered by length of reign, of the monarchs of the United Kingdom of Great Britain and Northern Ireland (1927–present), the United Kingdom of Great Britain and Ireland (1801–1922), the Kingdom of Great Britain (1707–1801), the Kingdom of England (871–1707), the Kingdom of Scotland (878–1707), the Kingdom of Ireland (1542–1800), and the Principality of Wales (1216–1542).

 Queen Elizabeth II became the longest-reigning monarch in British history on 9 September 2015 when she surpassed the reign of her great-great-grandmother Queen Victoria.
 On 6 February 2017, she became the first British monarch to celebrate a Sapphire Jubilee, commemorating 65 years on the throne.
 On 6 February 2022, Elizabeth II became the first British monarch to reign for 70 years, and large-scale celebrations for her Platinum Jubilee occurred on 2 to 5 June.
 At her death aged 96 later that year, she had reigned for 70 years and 214 days.

 Ten longest-reigning British monarchs

 These are the ten longest-reigning monarchs in the British Isles for whom there is reliable recorded evidence.
-This list excludes Constantine II of Scotland who ruled for approximately 43 years from circa 900 to 943.
+This list excludes Constantine II of Scotland who ruled for approximately 43 years from c.
+900 to 943.